 Journals and newsletters are filed at the end of each subject division.

-Please click on the blue tab above called EDC shelf marks for further information on the subject arrangement.
+The shelf marks page in this guide has further information on the subject arrangement.